When Tom started this weight-loss plan he weighed 200 pounds. After losing the initial 15 pounds he is more mindful of

-First let me say that there is nothing to buy at the end of this article.
+First, let me say that there is nothing to buy at the end of this article.
 Second, this is just a personal experience, not a medical opinion or professional dietitian's opinion.
 So be smart.
-15 pounds in four weeks may not be right for you.
+Losing 15 pounds in four weeks may not be right for you.

-No matter how hard I tried, just thinking that losing weight would be a good thing never made it happen.
-In the last year, my company has made a big effort to educate employees on health issues and has even provided some "boot camp" exercise programs.
-I never really made time to participate.
-But I began to notice a few individuals at work who were making some significant weight loss improvement.
+For about a year before I started this plan, my company had made a big effort to educate employees on health issues and even provided some "boot camp" exercise programs.
+I never really made time to participate, but I did notice a few individuals at work who were making some significant weight loss improvement.
 Looking back, just seeing their progress was more influential than I thought it would be.

-Something else I had noticed was that sweets, fried foods, and over-eating seemed to cause a lot of indigestion.
-Unfortunately, those are three of my favorites.
-I wanted to see how much beneficial effect would come from eliminating them.
+Something else I had noticed was that sweets, fried foods, and over-eating seemed to give me a lot of indigestion.
+Unfortunately, those are three of my favorite foods.
+I wanted to see what benefits would come from eliminating them.

 Before going on the diet, it was fairly common for me to drink four to six cups of coffee per day.
-I was curious how that might be affecting the indigestion.
-Also, for the last few years, I had noticed what seemed like an unusual amout of fatigue, especially at the end of the day.
-I wondered if too much coffee and sweets was causing that.
+I was curious how that might be contributing to my indigestion.
+Also, for the last few years, I had noticed what seemed like an unusual amount of fatigue, especially at the end of the day.
+I wondered if too much coffee and sweets were causing that.

-Exercise in general doesn't really burn a lot of calories, compared to how quickly you can gain them back with a couple of big cookies or a bag of chips.
-So I knew that my main strategy would have to be reducing caloric intake.
+In general, exercise alone doesn't help you lose weight.
+The pounds just come back when you eat a couple of big cookies or a bag of chips.
+I knew that my main strategy would have to be reducing caloric intake.

 - A decent rule of thumb is that the number of calories you need daily to maintain your current weight is your current weight times ten.
-So for me, at about 200 pounds, that was 2000.
+So for me, at about 200 pounds, that was 2000 calories.